Zurück zum Blog

 Here’s how it works:

-Type inference: instead of denoting the types of your variables, the powerful type inference within the Scala compiler will figure them out in your stead.
+Type inference: Instead of denoting the types of your variables, the powerful type inference within the Scala compiler will figure them out in your stead.

 Traits and classes: Scala allows you to combine multiple traits into a single class.

-Concurrency and distribution: in Scala, data can be processed asynchronously using futures and promises.
+Concurrency and distribution: In Scala, data can be processed asynchronously using futures and promises.
 While you run asynchronous work, the main program thread is ‘free’ to do other computations at the same time.

 Apache Spark

-Apache Spark is written in Scala, Python, Java and R. The benefits of using this data analytics engine are multiple:
+Apache Spark is written in Scala, Python, Java, and R. The benefits of using this data analytics engine are multiple:

-Speed: created with performance in mind, Spark can be up to 100 times faster than its main competitor Hadoop, while Scala is generally considered to be faster than — let’s say Python for example.
+Speed: created with performance in mind, Spark can be up to 100 times faster than its main competitor, Hadoop, while Scala is generally considered to be faster than — let’s say Python, for example.
 In fact, Apache Spark currently holds the world record for large-scale data-on-disk sorting.

 Unified engine: Through the utilization of its multiple standard, higher-level libraries, Spark supports a wide range of SQL queries, machine learning and data processing operations as well.
-Developers can use these libraries to increase productivity, improve performance and create complex workflows – unhindered by common large-scale data operation ‘hiccups’ like lag, downsampling or framework integration problems – to name a few.
+Developers can use these libraries to increase productivity, improve performance, and create complex workflows – unhindered by common large-scale data operation ‘hiccups’ like lag, downsampling, or framework integration problems – to name a few.

 DevOps & Cloud Software

-Other areas DevOps tends to optimize can include tools, services, job responsibilities and best practices – among other ‘highlights’ in software development.
+Other areas DevOps tends to optimize can include tools, services, job responsibilities, and best practices – among other ‘highlights’ in software development.

-DevOps can be also visualized as an infinite loop:
+DevOps can also be visualized as an infinite loop:

 Other common methodologies that stem from the DevOps approach are: